fingerprintjs/BotD/docs/api.md

 ### `status`

-If something goes wrong internally `status` will be `error` and no other information will be provided in response.
+If something goes wrong internally `status` will be `error` and no other information will be provided in the response.
-Otherwise, the value is `processed`.
+Otherwise, the value will be `processed`.

 ### `bot.automationTool`